Learn all about RV solar panel systems, types of RV solar panels, and how to choose the right solar panel system for your rig.

 Portable solar panel systems consist of solar panels that can be placed on the roof of a parked RV or on the ground.
 They cost less than the mounted solar panel system and don't need to be installed.
 You can park your RV in the shade and use a longer cable to connect to your solar panels placed right under the sun.
 You can also maximize the power transferred to your battery by moving the solar panels with the sun.

 Portable solar panels for RV are great if you don't travel a lot, have a camper with a rounded roof, or only need solar energy when you boondock.
-RV solar panel mounting systems are great for full-time RVers who like to camp off the grid or have larger rigs.
+RV solar panel mounting systems are better if you want a permanent solution for your RV solar system.

 Cost of RV Solar Panel System